etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ![](/assets/developer-guide/etendo-classic/concepts/Data_Access_Layer-0.png){: .legacy-image-style}

-This architecture is partially implemented in 3.00 and will be extended and completed in following releases:
+This architecture is implemented:

-  * Runtime model (from 2.50): the runtime model is the main driver for generating the business objects and the Hibernate mapping.
+  * Runtime model: the runtime model is the main driver for generating the business objects and the Hibernate mapping.
 It's also used extensively in security, export/import and in webservices implementations.
-  * Hibernate Mapping (from 2.50): from the runtime model the DAL (during initialization) generates a Hibernate mapping.
+  * Hibernate Mapping: from the runtime model the DAL (during initialization) generates a Hibernate mapping.
 This Hibernate mapping is used to initialize Hibernate.
   * Database Schema: the runtime model (actually the application dictionary) can be used to update the database schema.
-In 2.50 this is not available as part of the DAL but as part of the DBSourceManager product.
+This is not available as part of the DAL but as part of the DBSourceManager product.
-  * Data Access Layer (from 2.50): the Data Access Layer (DAL) provides an API to store, query and remove business objects from the database.
+  * Data Access Layer: the Data Access Layer (DAL) provides an API to store, query and remove business objects from the database.
-  * Business Model/Logic Layer (some examples in 2.50): the business model/logic layer contains the implementation of the business processes.
+  * Business Model/Logic Layer : the business model/logic layer contains the implementation of the business processes.
-  * Business Services (not in 3.00, except for REST webservice): the service layer exposes the business logic to the outside world.
-In 2.50 this layer contains the REST Webservice provided by the DAL.
+  * Business Services: the service layer exposes the business logic to the outside world.
+I

 The complete architecture runs inside of a context which provides security and transaction handling.